thatlaconic/Airline-On-Time-Performance-Data/README.md

 # Data Engineering Pipeline with Modern Tools
 **A Comprehensive Report on Building an End-to-End Data Pipeline**
 ## About Dataset
-This dataset was obtained from [kaggle](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022?fbclid=IwZXh0bgNhZW0CMTEAAR2T1H6XTAsd0yEPQMr2LLCmAHwVv7uYcD9r5KBckwsjsrhfFNOTEt5fnSo_aem_mQbJbkFYbtlAPHT_34pqRQ) which originally came from United States Department of Transportation open data in [Reporting Carrier On-Time Performance (1987-present)](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=)
++ This dataset was obtained from [kaggle](https://www.kaggle.com/datasets/robikscube/flight-delay-dataset-20182022?fbclid=IwZXh0bgNhZW0CMTEAAR2T1H6XTAsd0yEPQMr2LLCmAHwVv7uYcD9r5KBckwsjsrhfFNOTEt5fnSo_aem_mQbJbkFYbtlAPHT_34pqRQ) which originally came from United States Department of Transportation open data in [Marketing Carrier On-Time Performance (Beginning January 2018)](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGK)
++ For this project data from year 2020-2021 was used.
 ### Description
 + This database contains scheduled and actual departure and arrival times reported by certified U.S. air carriers that account for at least half of one percent of domestic scheduled passenger revenues.
 In 2018 the percent changed from one percent to half of one percent.
 The data is collected by the Office of Airline Information, Bureau of Transportation Statistics (BTS).
-+ **Reporting Carrier On-Time Performance (1987-present)**
-Reporting carriers are required to (or voluntarily) report on-time data for flights they operate: on-time arrival and departure data for non-stop domestic flights by month and year, by carrier and by origin and destination airport.
++ **Marketing Carrier On-Time Performance (Beginning January 2018)** Marketing carriers market flights for themselves and, in some cases, for regional code share partners.
+Table shows on-time data for the marketing carrier network, if applicable, the marketing carrier that is the reporting carrier and the marketing carriers code-share affiliates as a group.
+Reporting carriers that do not market flights are included in the regional code share group.
+Table shows: on-time arrival and departure data for non-stop domestic flights by month and year, by marketing network, marketing carrier that reports and regional code-share group, by origin and destination airport.
 Includes scheduled and actual departure and arrival times, canceled and diverted flights, taxi-out and taxi-in times, causes of delay and cancellation, air time, and non-stop distance.
 Use Download for individual flight data.

 ## 1. Overview